Skca01/Job-Tracker-App-KCA/SETUP.md

 ## 🔍 Troubleshooting

+### Local Development Issues

 If you get errors about missing environment variables:

 1. Make sure your `.env` file is in the root directory (same level as `package.json`)
 2. Restart your development server after creating the `.env` file
 3. Check that all environment variable names start with `REACT_APP_`
 4. Verify there are no spaces around the `=` sign in your `.env` file

+### Vercel Deployment Issues

+If you get `auth/invalid-api-key` errors on Vercel:

+1. **Check Vercel Environment Variables**:
+   - Go to Project Settings → Environment Variables
+   - Verify all 7 Firebase variables are set
+   - Ensure Environment is set to "Production"

+2. **Redeploy after adding variables**:
+   - Environment variables must be set BEFORE deployment
+   - Go to Deployments tab and click "Redeploy"

+3. **Common mistakes**:
+   - Forgetting to set environment variables in Vercel
+   - Using wrong variable names (must start with `REACT_APP_`)
+   - Not redeploying after adding variables

 ## 📚 Additional Resources